GDComfort/IT210Group1Project/README.md

 **Problem 1 for the Group Project for IT210.**
-Done by Guillaume Comfort, using Python
+<br>Done by Guillaume Comfort, using Python

 Objective: To implement the following CPU scheduling algorithm using any programming language
 1. First Come First Serve,